searjeant/ps-server-info/README.md

 # ps-server-info

 PowerShell scripts for retrieving configuration information from remote systems.
-These are quite crude scripts bt they served a useful purpose, when surveying a large number of remote Windows systems.
+These are crude but they served a useful purpose when surveying a large number of remote Windows systems.

-## Modifications for cross-OS application
+## Cross-OS application
 As they stand now (Oct 2025) the scripts will not run on Linux.
 PowerShell can be installed on Linux but not all functions used in the original scripts are available in Linux.
 This is annoying - PowerShell is now cross-platform, so there should be platform-independent functions in the standard library which are bound to platform-specific underlying implementations in each OS.
+I have installed PowerShell ()

 ### Computer Information
 `Get-ComputerInfo` does not work on non-Windows systems.